 - Try Third Wave Water- Third Wave Water has been designed as a mineral additive that can be added to distilled water for a optimized brewing water.
 You can also make your own optimized brewing water if you are feeling ambitious (it is actually pretty simple).
 Tinker Coffee recommends mixing .75 grams of Epson salt and .26 grams of Baking Soda in a gallon of distilled or reverse osmosis pure water.

-- Ask your barista- If there is a particular coffee shop that brews coffee you admire and you can’t seem to replicate the experience at home, ask the coffee shop if you can have some water.
+- Ask your barista- Is there is a particular coffee shop that brews coffee you admire?
+If you can’t seem to replicate the experience at home, ask the coffee shop if you can have some water.
 This may seem like a strange request but explaining to a barista that you are trying to diagnose your at-home brewing should clear up any issues.
 Most baristas would love to give you a sample I’m sure.

 This really just scratches the surface of water chemistry.
 For further reading you can check out the links below.
 Something that is also very interesting and will hopefully be the topic of a future post is Maxwell Colonna-Dashwood’s Symposium talk about water chemistry and mineral content.
 I found this fascinating and have some definite ideas and thoughts on the matter.